 Given a 3-connected planar graph $\Gamma$ which admits a Hamiltonian cycle, we fix an orientation of the Hamiltonian cycle.
 There is an embedding of $\Gamma$ into $\Sigma_{0,N}$ such that the vertices of $\Gamma$ correspond to the marked points of $\Sigma_{0,N}$, and the Hamiltonian cycle of $\Gamma$ corresponds to $\gamma$ with the same orientation.
 This embedding is unique up to isotopy among maps sending a fixed vertex of $\Gamma$ to a fixed marked point of $\Sigma_{0,N}$.
 Therefore, we can identify this graph $\Gamma$ with an element of $\Graph(\Sigma_{0,N},\gamma)$.
-By Theorem \ref{thm:dihedral angles AdS}, the existence of an AdS hyperideal polyhedron with 1-skeleton $\Gamma$ is equivalent to the existence of a $\gamma$-admissible function on $E(\Gamma)$.
+By Theorem \ref{thm:dihedral angles AdS}, the existence of a hyperideal AdS polyhedron with 1-skeleton $\Gamma$ is equivalent to the existence of a $\gamma$-admissible function on $E(\Gamma)$.
 Moreover, Definition \ref{def:admissible angles} tells us the existence of a $\gamma$-admissible function on $E(\Gamma)$ is equivalent to the existence of the solution to a system of linear inequalities with finitely many variables (corresponding to the edges of $\Gamma$) given by Condition (i)-(iv).
 One can check that such a solution always exists by choosing the function on $E(\Gamma)$ such that it satisfies Condition (i) and has large enough angles at the non-equatorial edges (see Claim \ref{clm:topology of A_Gamma} for more details).
 We therefore have the following.

-\begin{corollary} For any 3-connected planar graph $\Gamma$ which admits a Hamiltonian cycle $\gamma$, there exists an AdS hyperideal polyhedron $P$ whose 1-skeleton is $\Gamma$ with equator $\gamma$. \end{corollary}
+\begin{corollary} For any 3-connected planar graph $\Gamma$ which admits a Hamiltonian cycle $\gamma$, there exists a hyperideal AdS polyhedron $P$ whose 1-skeleton is $\Gamma$ with equator $\gamma$. \end{corollary}

-\begin{theorem} Let $P$ be an AdS hyperideal (possibly degenerate) polyhedron in $\mathbb{RP}^3$ with $N$ $(N\geq 3)$.
+\begin{theorem} Let $P$ be a hyperideal (possibly degenerate) polyhedron in $\AdS$ with $N$ $(N\geq 3)$ vertices.
 Then the induced metric on $\partial P$ is a complete hyperbolic metric (of infinite area if at least one vertex is strictly hyperideal) on $\Sigma_{0,N}$.
-Conversely, each complete hyperbolic metric on $\Sigma_{0,N}$, possibly with infinite area, is induced on a unique (up to isometries) marked AdS hyperideal polyhedron. \end{theorem}
+Conversely, each complete hyperbolic metric on $\Sigma_{0,N}$, possibly with infinite area, is induced on a unique (up to isometries) marked hyperideal AdS polyhedron. \end{theorem}

 Note that the existence and uniqueness here is for the hyperbolic metric on $\Sigma_{0,N}$, considered up to isotopies.
 The hyperideal AdS polyhedron realizing a given hyperbolic metric $h$ depends on the position of the ``equator'', and if two metrics $h$ and $h'$ on $\Sigma_{0,N}$ are isometric by an isometry not isotopic to the identity, and not preserving the equator, then the corresponding polyhedra $P$ and $P'$ might not be related by an isometry of $\AdS$.
 As it will be clear below, hyperideal polyhedra in $\AdS$ are uniquely determined by their induced metric together with the equator, which needs to be a simple closed curve visiting each vertex exactly once.